Madhuram's Eggless Cooking

 Vegan Banana Pecan Muffins

-Vegan Banana Pecan Muffins: Tim Hortons' banana pecan muffins is our family favorite and I wanted to recreate the same at home.
-I do have a vegan banana walnut muffin recipe in the blog already but I was looking for a bakery style banana nut (pecan) muffins recipe and found one such recipe here.
+Tim Hortons' banana pecan muffins have always been a family favorite, and I wanted to recreate those tall, bakery-style muffins at home.
+I already have a vegan banana walnut muffin recipe on the blog, along with several other banana recipes, but I was looking for a version with beautifully domed tops, a rich golden color, and crunchy pecans.

 Jump to: